 Clint Eastwood and Eli Wallach set the standard for “buddy” movies

 Women were limited to secondary roles as wives or sweethearts.
-American Indians were always portrayed by white actors, and they were always the evil aggressor.
+American Indians were always portrayed by white actors, and always the evil aggressor.
 If Mexicans were depicted at all, they were generally lazy and subservient (a notable exception being in the Marlon Brando vehicle, Viva Zapata).

 William Holden in “The Wild Bunch”